department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases.md

 layout: page-breadcrumbs.html
 title: Diseases Related to Agent Orange
 display_title: Related Diseases
-description: Find out what cancers and other illnesses we believe are caused by Agent Orange--and if you can get VA disability compensation if you have one or more of these illnesses.
+description: Learn about certain cancers and other diseases we believe are related to Agent Orange exposure (called "Agent Orange presumptives").
+If you have an illness or other condition and were exposed to Agent Orange, find out if you're eligible for VA disability pay and health care benefits.
 plainlanguage: 10-26-16 certified in compliance with the Plain Writing Act
 template: detail-page
 order: 2